Louis-Ferdinand Céline: Writer, physician and polemicist (1932–1939)

 Mort à credit was published in May 1936, with numerous blank spaces where passages had been removed by the publisher for fear of prosecution for obscenity.
 The critical response was sharply divided, with the majority of reviewers criticising it for gutter language, pessimism and contempt for humanity.
-The novel sold 35,000 copies up to late 1938.
+The novel sold 35,000 copies by late 1938.

-In August Céline visited Leningrad for a month and on his return quickly wrote, and had published, an essay, Mea Culpa, in which he denounced communism and the Soviet Union.
+In August Céline visited Leningrad for a month and on his return quickly wrote and had published an essay, Mea Culpa, in which he denounced communism and the Soviet Union.

 In December the following year Bagatelles pour un massacre (Trifles for a Massacre) was published, a book-length racist and antisemitic polemic in which Céline advocated a military alliance with Hitler's Germany in order to save France from war and Jewish hegemony.
-The book won qualified support from some sections of the French far Right and sold 75,000 copies up to the end of the war.
+The book won qualified support from some sections of the French far-right and sold 75,000 copies up to the end of the war.
 Céline followed Bagatelles with Ecole des cadavres (School for Corpses) (November 1938) in which he developed the themes of antisemitism and a Franco-German alliance.

 Céline was now living with Lucette Almansor, a French dancer whom he had met in 1935.
 They were to marry in 1943 and remain together until Céline's death.
 On the publication of Bagatelles, Céline quit his jobs at the Clichy clinic and the pharmaceutical laboratory and devoted himself to his writing.